See & Do

 CHA no KA is also flawless in appearance.
 The delicate and flat surface bears three kinds of marks in the center: “Kyo”(capital), “Cha”(tea) and “Ka”(confectionery), which reflect the Kyoto culture of decoration.

-Malebranche Hachijo Exit Store
+Malebranche Hachijo Entrance Store Website

 (Photos of products courtesy of Seikado, SOU · SOU, Kohchosai Kosuga and Malebranche.)